Grislow/KnowledgeBase/resources/glossary.md

 * __fault tolerance__ - if a server crashes another can resume operations on its behalf
 * __load balancing__ - can allocate users to the server with the least load

+## Code Coverage
+Or __test coverage__ is the percent of the entire code base that was executed when a test suite runs.

 ## Code point
 A unique number assigned to a character in a character set.